quintagroup/quintagroup.theme.sunrain/quintagroup/theme/sunrain/README.txt

  In 'Parameter expressions' field change ``theme = string:rain`` for ``theme = string:sun`` or vice versa.

 * SunRain theme has 'subscribe' viewlet integrated, that adds 4 actions 'Share on Twitter', 'Share on Facebook', 'Send this' and 'Subscribe to RSS'.
-They can be edited via ZMI portal_actions -> subscribe.
+Their links can be edited via ZMI portal_actions -> subscribe.

+  Icons can be edited via file system at /src/quintagroup.theme.sunrain/quintagroup/theme/sunrain/static/images folder: replace twitter.png, facebook.png, rss.png and email.png icons with new ones.
+Restart instance.

 * Slogan.
 SunRain Theme uses customizable slogan.
 To change portal slogan go to ZMI, open 'Properties' tab and type in your new slogan into 'description' field.